JoshuaStorm/meetable/README.md

 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 29, 2017 (Josh)
+- Stop considering events labeled as "available" (or as gCal confusingly calls it, "transparent") as busy times in our calculations.
+Still show them on the displayed calendar as a different color.

 ## April 28, 2017 (Josh)
 - Finished adding gCal events to user calendars.
 - Handle full day events.